rehierl/abstract-properties-code/readme.md

-This repository is in regards to the **abstract properties** repository.
+This repository is in regards to the **abstract-properties** repository.

 * The source code is partially contained in **chapter 17**.
 * This repository proofs that the concept of scopes does work.